 "And will you do your duty?" she said.

-As Alessandra's body swelled, people began to talk about how it was such a tragedy that her husband had been killed before he saw his only child.
-Fabio listened, then announced that he would not only assume financial care of the grieving widow but would also marry her and thus give a hero's child a father.
+As Alessandra's body swelled, people began to talk about how it was such a tragedy her husband had been killed before he saw his only child.
+Fabio listened, then announced he would not only assume financial care of the grieving widow but would also marry her and thus give a hero's child a father.
 The gossip turned to how generous their Don was to foster another man's child, no matter how beautiful the widow.